-It is issued for the period of 5 years if you were granted asylum.
+It is issued for 5 years if you have been granted asylum.

-If you were granted subsidiary protection, you are entitled to a special travel document for third-country nationals valid for up to two years.
+If you have been granted subsidiary protection, you have the right to a special travel document for a citizen of a third country that is valid for up to two years.